 9. Screens Out the Chaff

 This is not to say business golf is not to be considered as a tool to use to discover a person’s true motives.
-Sometimes just the action of inviting someone to play a round of business golf will trump up a person’s true intention.
+Sometimes just the act of inviting someone to play a round of business golf will trump up a person’s true intention.
 If they do not have the time to play golf usually shows they have a time management issue or are overly focused on making a sale which generally leads to them burning out.
 Knowing this before doing business with someone sure saves a lot of time and possible legal fees.

 10. Learn Something